Ayutthaya kingdom is one of the most influential and progressive kingdoms in the history of Thailand.

 9. Wat Yai Chai Mongkon

-Another popular Wat of Ayutthaya.
-This is one ofthe temples where the Buddha statues’ have a head still intact, the chedi is up, you can climb up the chedi and see what it is like inside and all of that.
-It is also relatively new and lot of Buddha statues around the chedi have been contributed newly, so it looks like a brand new temple at some parts.
+Yet Another famous Wat of Ayutthaya.
+This is one of the temples where the Buddha statues’ have a head still intact, and the Chedi is up.
+You can climb up the Chedi and see what it is like inside and all of that.
+It is also relatively new, and many Buddha statues around the Chedi have been contributed recently, so it looks like a brand new temple in some parts.
 It is also one of the functioning ones.

 But we decided to skip them as we had Wat Chaiwatthanaram to be completed before closing time.

 10. Wat Chaiwatthanaram

 I was saving the dessert for the last.

 There was more character to this one because the Chao Phraya river flows right next to it.
 It still has some Buddha images intact despite it being in old ruins.
 I watched the sunset from here, and I could see this place from Airbnb.
 It was so serene to sit on those lawns and watch the towering pagodas.

 This place stole my heart.